nbsp1221/agentforge/README.md

 - LiteLLM admin UI is accessible at `http://localhost:4000/ui` using the credentials set in the environment variables.
 - This setup uses an external `caddy-network` which should be created before running the containers.
 - For security in production environments, be sure to set strong passwords and keys.
+- Ollama models are stored in the `ollama-data` volume for persistence.